naduvaha/NeurotraumaModik/README.md

 A Casualties Unknown adaptation of Barotrauma's medical-realism mod **Neurotrauma**.
 It layers a new set of afflictions (complications) on top of the vanilla moodle system without rewriting it — everything is bolted on with additive Harmony patches, a dedicated UI panel and a settings window.

-The mod deliberately **does not duplicate** what vanilla already simulates (fractures, dislocations, shrapnel, burns, blood loss, blood pressure, hypoxia, sepsis, wound infection, pain, tachycardia, fibrillation, cardiac arrest, stroke, concussion, withdrawal).
-It only fills the gaps.

 ## Afflictions (complications)